nicupop729/blog-app/README.md

 - `git clone` this repo
 - `cd` into the generated directory
 - Run `bundle install`
+- In the psql, create a new role with the name of "nicu"
+- export DATABASE_PASSWORD=  <nicu password>  irb
 - Run `rails db:create`
 - Run `rails db:migrate`
 - Run `rails db:seed`